decentraland/old-documentation/_posts/tutorials/2018-01-03-tutorials.md

 ---
 date: 2018-01-06
-title: Tutorials
+title: SDK Tutorials
 description: Blogposts walking you through how to create scenes in Decentraland.
 categories:
   - examples
 type: Document
-set: tutorials
-set_order: 2
 ---

-## Add functionality to a Builder scene
+## Add SDK functionality to a Builder scene

 This guest blog post by Tak shows how to export a Builder scene and add functionality via the SDK.